Tknika/iombian-services-marketplace/standard.md

         - The enum has the type before the ":" and the possibilities after separated with ",".
         The options are defined without spaces between the commas.
         - `"enum:NOTSET,DEBUG,INFO,WARNING,WARN,ERROR,FATAL,CRITICAL"`
-- default: The default value of the variable
+- default: The default value of the variable.
+All the default values must be defined as a string.
+The boolean values will be defined with lowercase like this: "true" or "false".

 Here is an example of the labels of the environment variables of the iombian-button-handler: